mdn/yari/deployer/README.md

 ## Uploads

 The `poetry run deployer upload DIRECTORY` command uploads files as well as redirects into an existing S3 bucket.
-Currently, we have three main S3 buckets that we upload into: `mdn-content-dev` (for variations or experimental versions of the site), `mdn-content-stage`, and `mdn-content-prod`.
+Currently, we have three S3 buckets that we upload into: `mdn-content-dev` (for variations or experimental versions of the site), `mdn-content-stage`, and `mdn-content-prod`.